Thomas & Friends series 8: Production

 Starting with this series, Thomas & Friends was broadcast in the United States as a whole television programme.
 It had first appeared in the form of sequences on the American television show Shining Time Station, which ran from 1989 to 1995.

 This series saw the introduction of a new opening and new closing credits, as well as a brief description of the Island of Sodor before each episode began.
 Also starting with this series, the length of the episodes were increased to seven minutes from the original four-and-a-half minutes.
 The Series was broadcast in a "half hour format" that included 2 episodes of Series 8 as well as a short episode from Series 7 in the middle of the airing.
 In addition, it also included educational segments and additional songs.
 For the United States broadcasts, other changes included the additions of CGI sequences in mini-segments between episodes, transition effects, and an intro section.

 For the eighth series, Steve Asquith (who had worked on the show for 20 years as a crew member) took over as director from David Mitton (who had directed the show since its first series) and Simon Spencer became the producer.
 In addition, Robert Hartshorne and Ed Welch took over as composers and songwriters after Mike O'Donnell and Junior Campbell departed.
 Paul Larson and Abi Grant were the script editors for this series.

 The theme song for this new series was an instrumental version of "Engine Roll Call" composed by Ed Welch.
 Two arrangements were recorded.
-One was used in the opening for the CITV airings of series 8, while the other was used as the opening for the PBS and Nick Jr. airings of series 8 & 10 in the US, as well as the closing music for series 8 & 18.
+One was used in the opening for the CITV airings of series 8, while the other was used as the opening for the PBS airings of series 8 - 10 in the US and Nick Jr Uk airings, as well as the closing credits music for season 8 - 18.
 The CITV arrangement can also be heard on the menus of DVD releases of series 8 episodes.

 The series was produced using digital Betacam SP video cameras, which created a somewhat different look for the show.
 There was also a subtle shift towards the use of CGI elements; these were provided by HiT Entertainment's subsidiary HOT Animation (which produced Bob the Builder, Rubbadubbers and the later version of Pingu for CBeebies), but filming remained at Shepperton Studios.

 This series was also the first series that saw the use of the Steam Team, the centralised cast of eight characters: Thomas, Edward, Henry, Gordon, James, Percy, Toby and Emily.

-Series 8 was taped in October 2003 to February 2004.
+Series 8 was taped from October 2003 to February 2004.
 In May of that year, several episodes were released direct-to-video in the US and UK.
-The series premiered on television in the UK on August 1, 2004, and in the US on September 5, 2004.
+The series premiered on television in the UK on 4 October 2004, and in the US on 5 September 2004.